Introduction

 Conclusions

-Besides, hostile takeovers and insider trading are at the corner, at the same time, shareholders has to deal with bondholders.
+Besides, hostile takeovers and insider trading are at the corner, at the same time, shareholders have to deal with bondholders.
 But this is another conflict.

 In conclusion, Corporate Governance is a short blanket and it is, of necessity, constantly updated.